SRJPE/JPE-datasets/README.md

 Contains script to pull standard format data from Google Cloud.

-*Google Cloud is currently be used for internal workflow purposes.*
+*Google Cloud is currently used in internal workflows - all SR JPE data is stored in a Google cloud bucket*

 ## [data-raw](https://github.com/FlowWest/JPE-datasets/tree/main/data-raw)